 Victor and Victrola Sales

 As of September 1, 2012, we are launching our online catalog of phonographs for sale.
 This will take many months to fully populate, but eventually will include a very large variety of Victor and Victrola models and styles.
-We have many hundreds of Victor products in stock at all times.
+We have many Victor products in stock at all times.
 Please be patient as we roll-out the listings of our inventory.
 Feel free to have a look and check-back frequently for new listings.

 Our inventory consists ONLY of high quality examples of original and well-restored Victor and Victrola phonographs that are historically accurate, fully tested and ready for use.
 Our descriptions are accurate and our condition grading is very conservative.
 We stand behind what we sell.
 All our machines are guaranteed to operate properly for two full years.
 That even includes accidental damage (e.g. the grandkids overwind it or if Fido chews on the soundbox).
 Nobody else comes close to this warranty.
 Machines which have been refinished will be clearly denoted as such, with a complete description of work done.
 Links to online videos showing operation and condition details are provided with each item.